mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ### Step 3 - Create Load and Delete Flows

-In this step you will run the generic **createFlowsFromTemplates.flow** from the Shared Objects Broadway folder.
-The flow has the following inner flows:
+In this step you will run the generic **createFlowsFromTemplates.flow** from the Shared Objects Broadway folder to create the delete and load flows under the LU.
+The flow gets the **LU name**, **Target Interface**, and **Target Schema** as input parameters and executes the following inner flows:

 1. #### Create a LOAD flow per table